 Then we have a little area that shows Atreus aka Loki with his bow and quiver, traveling with three wolves.
 The runes are hard to make out, thus hard to translate, but could be referring to war, fate, anger and wolves.

 In Norse myth, Loki is the father of the wolf Fenrir, who is the father of Skoll and Hati, the wolves who devour the sun and moon at the beginning of Ragnarok.
-This carving could be a reference to Atreus’ in-game ability to summon three wolves with the magic of his Talon Bow or it could suggest that Atreus will have three actual wolves in the sequel.
+This carving could be a reference to Atreus’ in-game ability to summon three wolves with the magic of his Talon Bow or it could suggest that Atreus will have three actual wolf companions in a sequel.

-When Kratos and Atreus defeated Baldur, snow began to fall.
-When the two re-entered Midgard after leaving Jötunheim, the world was covered in snow.
-Brok the dwarf called it Fimbulwinter.
+When Kratos and Atreus defeat Baldur, snow begins to fall.
+When the two re-enter Midgard after leaving Jötunheim, the world is covered in snow.
+Brok the dwarf calls it Fimbulwinter.
 In Norse mythology, this is a harsh season that heralds the end of the world.